Blue Circle Industries: Fate

+During the early 2000s, the ownership of the company was contested between several parties.
+In February 2000, the board of Blue Circle rejected a hostile bid by the French company Lafarge to purchase the company, which had valued the firm at £3.4 billion, and chose to enact measures aimed at warding off such a takeover, which included the sale of its bathroom fixtures and heating appliances interests along with the return of £800 million in capital to the firm's shareholders.
+In April 2000, despite the raising of additional complication in the form of Canadian regulatory concerns over Lafarge's envisioned takeover, it proceeded to purchase a 20 percent stake in Blue Circle, By July 2000, Lafarge's bid was being reported as having failed.

-In 2001, the company, now shrunk to sixth largest worldwide, was bought by the French company Lafarge.
-Lafarge thus became the world's largest cement manufacturer.
+In January 2001, it was announced that the company, which had shrunk to the sixth largest producer worldwide, had finally been acquired by Lafarge.
+As a result of this transaction, Lafarge became the world's largest cement manufacturer.
 Lafarge continued to use "Blue Circle" as its cement brand name in the UK.

 An agreement in 2012 between Lafarge and Anglo American proposed the creation of a joint venture to be known as Lafarge Tarmac.
 The Office of Fair Trading referred the deal to the Competition Commission, which instructed the two companies to sell off the Hope works in Derbyshire along with over half of their proposed joint UK ready-mix concrete capacity, together with sundry other facilities including asphalt plants, as a condition of approval for the joint venture.
 This led to the creation of Hope Construction Materials, which commenced operations in 2013 as Britain's leading independent producer of cement, ready-mix and aggregates, following acquisition of over 170 operational sites, including the former Blue Circle Hope cement works.
-In 2016, The Breedon Group purchased Hope Construction Materials for £336 million.
+In 2016, the Breedon Group purchased Hope Construction Materials for £336 million.

 In 2015, following the merger of Lafarge and Holcim, as part of another complex deal to appease European competition regulators, the Irish building materials company CRH plc took control of a number of former LarargeHolcim assets, including the Tarmac and Blue Circle brands, together with the former Blue Circle works locations of Aberthaw, Barnstone, Dunbar, Northfleet and Westbury.
 The Holcim Group retained control of the two remaining former Blue Circle UK cement works, Cauldon and Cookstown, as part of Aggregate Industries, using the "Lafarge Cement" brand.